 From 1993 until 2002, Ms. Pigott served as the Chair of the global Environmental Law practice group at Winston & Strawn, one of the largest global law firms.
 Prior to that, Ms. Pigott was Chair of the Environmental Law Department at the firm now known as Katten Muchin Rosenman.
-In those capacities, she provided creative solutions to expensive technical issues in an intensely regulated arena and created successful strategies to obtain mission-critical permits and licenses.
+In those capacities, she provided creative solutions to expensive technical issues in a highly regulated arena and created successful strategies to obtain mission-critical permits and licenses.
 At Winston, she served as the Relationship Manager for the firm’s third largest client at the time.
 In that role, she developed and implemented innovative strategic partnering that resulted in win-win financial solutions, thus becoming a role model for other firm/client relationships, and improving the client-service model on a firm-wide basis.
 She was a regular participant in major client acquisition teams.
 Prior to being a partner at these large global law firms, she was employed by MidCon Corp., the natural gas transmission subsidiary of Occidental Petroleum.
-There she created and implemented strategies for managing significant litigation and material business growth strategies.
+There she created and implemented strategies for managing material litigation and material business growth strategies.

-At Winston & Strawn, Ms. Pigott served on the firm’s Executive Committee, the first woman to do so, and its Compensation Committee, the committees responsible for managing the firm’s employees across the globe and establishing the compensation for all of the firm’s attorneys.
+At Winston & Strawn, Ms. Pigott served on the firm’s Executive Committee, the first woman to do so, and it’s Compensation Committee, the committees responsible for managing the firm’s employees across the globe and establishing the compensation for all of the firm’s attorneys.
 While at Winston, Ms. Pigott created and chaired the firm’s Diversity Initiative, rendering the firm a leader among its peers and dramatically improving recruitment, retention and promotion of attorneys.
 Under Ms. Pigott’s leadership, the firm won three of the coveted Sager Awards for its Diversity Programs from the Minority Corporate Counsel Association.
 In addition, a number of outside organizations at the time positively recognized Winston’s diversity efforts.
 For example, in the Chicago Lawyer and Minority Law Journal diversity surveys, Winston ranked in the top decile.
 Ms. Pigott was instrumental in helping Winston to be recognized in the June 2001 issue of Diversity & the Bar as one of five firms profiled in connection with best diversity practices, and in Vault’s 2001 “Guide to America’s Top 100 Law Firms” where Winston ranked second nationally in the “Best 20 Firms to Work For” category and was listed as No. 1 in the retention and office categories.

 Ms. Pigott serves as an independent trustee of the Van Eck mutual funds, a multifaceted hard asset family of funds: Van Eck Funds, Van Eck Worldwide Insurance Trust and Van Eck Funds, Inc. She chairs the board’s Governance Committee.

 In 2000, Ms. Pigott received the Chicago Bar Association’s Alliance for Women Founder’s Award for excellence in the profession and her contributions to the advancement of women in the profession.
 She was the co-Chair of the Chicago Bar Association’s Alliance for Women in 2004-2005.
-During her tenure as co-Chair, the Chicago Bar Association approved a Call to Action on women in leadership in the legal profession, www.chicagobar.org/calltoaction.
+During her tenure as co-Chair, the Chicago Bar Association approved a Call to Action on women in leadership in the legal profession, www.chicagobar.org/Call_to_Action.
 The Call to Action received the National Conference of Women’s Bar Association’s National Public Service Award in August 2005.
 In conjunction with this Call to Action, she co-founded the Alliance for Women’s Women Leadership Institute, a program focused on success strategies for women attorneys.
 The Call to Action continues to annually measure the progress of Chicago law firms on retaining and promoting women attorneys.

 Ms. Pigott also regularly publishes on topics relating to leadership, diversity and retention.
 She co-authored a publication entitled “What You Need to Know About Negotiating Compensation” for the ABA Presidential Task Force on Gender Equity and the Commission on Women in the Profession in July 2013.
 She co-authored an article entitled “Diversity at Law Firms in the Post-Recession Era” for the Spring 2013 Texas State Bar Corporate Counsel newsletter.
 She was featured in an article entitled “The Rules (for Women): Steps May Be Unspoken But They Are Necessary, Successful Partners Say” which appeared in the January 2012 ABA Journal.
 She wrote an article entitled “Flexibility in the Legal Workplace: Policies Versus Practice” in February 2011.
 She co-authored the “Guide to Best Practices in Mentoring, Coaching and Championing” for Lex Mundi’s GOAL initiative in 2010.
-She wrote an article entitled “Diversity Metrics – Be Strategic About Your “Grade”” which appeared in the October 2010 Law Firm Partnership & Benefits Report.
+She wrote an article entitled “Diversity Metrics – Be Strategic About Your “Grade” which appeared in the October 2010 Law Firm Partnership & Benefits Report.
 She co-authored an article entitled “People Power” which appeared in the October 2010 Managing Partner.
 She co-authored an article entitled “Constellation of Talents” which appeared in the March-May 2010 Women Legal Magazine.
 She was featured in a NALP Bulletin article entitled “Final Roundtable Assesses Impact of Recession, Looks Ahead to Recovery” in May 2010.
 She was featured in an article entitled “Change to Gain” which appeared in the December 2009-February 2010 Women Legal Magazine.
 She wrote an article entitled “There Isn’t One Path to Success” in February 2010.
 She wrote an article entitled “Diversity Metrics: Strategically Seek Your ‘Grade’” in November 2009.
 She wrote an article entitled “Articulating the Business Case for Inclusion” for the DRI Diversity newsletter in April 2009.
 She co-authored an article entitled “The Call to Action: Advancing Women Attorneys in Leadership in Chicago,” which appeared in the March 2009 Illinois State Bar Association (“ISBA”) Catalyst newsletter.
 She co-authored an article for the Alliance News, a newsletter of the Chicago Bar Association Alliance for Women entitled “Call to Action on Women in Leadership in the Chicago Legal Community” in Winter 2008.
 She updated two chapters on the topics of associate hiring, training and promotion and the changing practice of law for How to Manage Your Law Office, a publication updated annually by LexisNexis Matthew Bender (latest release December 2008).
 She was featured in an article entitled “Female Partners Climb at 11 Firms” in The Chicago Tribune in November 2008.
 She was quoted in an article entitled “Women Post Gains in Law Firms that Joined Initiative” in the Law Bulletin in November 2008.
 She was featured in Chicago Bar Association Advisory entitled “Bar Association Women’s Alliance to Announce Top Law Firm Leaders, Results of Initiative on Women in Law Firms” in October 2008.
 She wrote an article entitled “Intergenerational Competency in the Legal Workplace” in October 2008.
 Her article entitled “Chicago Bar Association’s Call to Action: Progress on Women in Leadership in the Legal Profession” was published in the June 2008 issue of Illinois State Bar Association (“ISBA”) Diversity Matters newsletter.
 She was quoted in an article entitled “Women Get a Boost Up That Tall Leadership Ladder” which appeared in the Wall Street Journal on June 10, 2008.
 Her article entitled “Creating Positive Visibility Within Your Organization” was published in the Law Firm Partnership & Benefits Report in February 2008.
 Her article entitled “Affinity Groups: Tools for Retention” was published in the Law Firm Partnership & Benefits Report in August 2007.
-She was quoted in an article entitled “Stand Up and Be Counted” which appeared in the August 2007 issue of Corporate Counsel.
-She was quoted in an article entitled “Risky Business – When Your Health Becomes Married to Your Job” which appeared in the August 2007 issue of Today’s Chicago Woman.
-She was quoted in an article entitled “Do Women and Minority GC’s Settle for Less?” which appeared in the July 2007 issue of Law.com’s In-House Counsel.
-Her article entitled “Articulating the Business Case for Inclusion” appeared in the June 2007 issue of Illinois State Bar Association Diversity Matters newsletter.
-She was featured in an article for the Alliance Newsletter of the Chicago Bar Association Alliance for Women entitled “A Call to Action Outreach Continues With a 2007 Kick Off in Spring 2007.
-Ms. Pigott wrote a chapter entitled “The Rules of This Game” for the book Presumed Equal: What America’s Top Women Lawyers Really Think About Their Firms, published in September 2006.
-Her article entitled “Teaching Can Help: Diversity Training at Your Law Firm” was published in the Sept/Oct 2006 American Bar Association’s Business Law Today.
-Her article entitled “Walk the Talk: Creating an Inclusive Legal Workplace” was published in the Fall/Winter 2004 edition of Minority Trial Lawyer.
-Part II of this article was published in the Spring 2005 edition of Minority Trial Lawyer.

-Ms. Pigott can be reached at R3 Group LLC, 77 West Wacker Drive, Suite 4025, Chicago, Illinois 60601, phone: (312) 628-4743, fax: (312) 628-4745, e-mail: firstname.lastname@example.org
+Ms. Pigott can be reached at R3 Group LLC, 321 North Clark Street, Suite 500, Chicago, Illinois 60654, phone: (312) 628-4743, fax: (312) 628-4745, e-mail: firstname.lastname@example.org

 Here is a printable PDF file of Jane Pigott's bio.